Vendor Application & Guide

 • Promotional images:

-• See the main Booktoberfest page for regularly updated, social media-ready images (left-click to expand; right-click to download)
+• See the main Booktoberfest page and the Google folder linked above for regularly updated, social media-ready images

 • Table space: